akassabian/grap-akcom/README.md

 - [http://localhost:7777/](http://localhost:7777/) : Front-end
 - [http://localhost:4000/](http://localhost:4000/) : GraphQL Playground for backend
-- [http://localhost:4466/](http://localhost:4466/) : GraphQL Playground directly on Prisma
+- [http://localhost:4466/](http://localhost:4466/) : GraphQL Playground directly on Prisma (only if Prisma is on local Docker)

 ## Dues